 Cement is a binding material that has contributed to the creation of historical monuments, but as we shift from 3000 BC into the twenty-first century, we can see the multitude of ways in which cement is being used.
 Today, the main ingredient in concrete is Portland cement, a new practice is mixing other materials with the Portland cement to enhance it.
 This process creates what is now called blended cement which may include fly ash, volcanic ash, and granulated slag.

 These added agents serve to increase durability and reduce heat generation during the curing process.
-According to a study on the behaviour of self compacting self cured concrete, concrete is the second most used material after water, and although it seems like a well-established product, there is still a lot of room for improvement.
+According to a case study, concrete is the second most used material after water, and although it seems like a well-established product, there is still a lot of room for improvement.
 Researches today are pushing the boundaries and creating new solutions for the construction industry.
 One of the ways they are doing this is by manipulating different agents within concrete to produce reusable energy.

 Energy conducting cement